Respiratory >

 Treatment

-• Delta P: While not traditionally thought of as a significant risk factor for lung injury as long as Plateau pressures are kept below 30 cm H2O, Amato et al found that driving pressure (Plateau Pressure -PEEP) was an independent, and the most significant risk factor for mortality even after taking into account the baseline severity of lung injury (Amato et al, NEJM 2015).
+Delta P: While not traditionally thought of as a significant risk factor for lung injury as long as Plateau pressures are kept below 30 cm H2O, Amato et al found that Delta P was an independent, and the most significant risk factor for mortality even after taking into account the baseline severity of lung injury (Amato et al, NEJM 2015).
 Driving Pressure Explained (ATS Video)

 Figure 2: Adult ARDSNet Protocol For Reference (not primarily used in the PICU)